adityamedpalliwar/rust-cp-tootkit/README.md

 - **Why `clap`?** Chosen for its robust derive macros which make the CLI self-documenting, type-safe, and incredibly easy to maintain.
 - **Dependency Minimization:** Relied heavily on the Rust Standard Library (e.g., standard `std::process`, custom thread-based timeouts) to minimize bloat and keep compile times under a few seconds.
-- **Graceful Degradation:** The toolkit never panics if a user provides a bad file or if a C++ program infinite-loops.
+- **Error Handling:** The toolkit never panics if a user provides a bad file or if a C++ program infinite-loops.
 Errors are caught, formatted nicely in red text, and returned to the user safely.